ForlornWongraven/MumblePL/README.md

-## MumbleAdwaita
+## MumblePL

-This is a mumble skin with matching colours for the GNOME default theme Adwaita and a touch of my favourite internet spaceship pixel game guild "Pandemic Legion".
+This is a mumble skin for any linux desktop with a touch of my favourite internet spaceship pixel game guild "Pandemic Legion".

 Based on [Mumble Lite Theme](https://github.com/mumble-voip/mumble-theme)